MuhtasimTanmoy/notebook/books/tcp ip illustrated - vol 1.md

 - When packets are received at a packet switch, they are ordinarily stored in buffer memory or queue and processed in a first-come-first-served (FCFS) fashion.
     - Statistical Multiplexing
         - In statistical multiplexing, traffic is mixed together based on the arrival statistics or timing pattern of the traffic.
-        - Such multiplexing is simple and efficient, because if there is any network capacity to be used and traffic to use it, the network will be busy (high utilization) at every bottleneck or choke point.
+        - Such multiplexing is simple and efficient because if there is any network capacity to be used and traffic to use it, the network will be busy (high utilization) at every bottleneck or choke point.
         - The downside of this approach is limited predictability the performance seen by any particular application depends on the statistics of other applications that are sharing the network.
         - Statistical multiplexing is like a highway where the cars can change lanes and ultimately intersperse in such a way that any point of constriction is as busy as it can be.
     - Time Division Multiplexing
     - Static Multiplexing
         - Although such techniques can lead to more predictability, a feature useful for supporting constant bit rate telephone calls, they may not fully utilize the network capacity because reserved bandwidth may go unused.

-    - Virtual circuits (VCs) that exhibit many of the behaviors of circuits but do not depend on physical circuit switches can be implemented atop connection oriented packets.
+    - Virtual circuits (VCs) that exhibit many of the behaviors of circuits but do not depend on physical circuit switches can be implemented atop connection-oriented packets.
     - This is the basis for a protocol known as `X.25` that was popular until about the early 1990s when it was largely replaced with Frame Relay and ultimately digital subscriber line (DSL) technology and cable modems supporting Internet connectivity.
         - In X.25 the 12-bit logical channel identifier (LCI) or logical channel number (LCN) serves this purpose.
         - At each switch, the LCI or LCN is used in conjunction with the per-flow state in each switch to determine the next switch along the path for the packet.
-        - The per flow state is established prior to the exchange of data on a VC using a signaling protocol that supports connection establishment, clearing, and status information.
+        - The per-flow state is established prior to the exchange of data on a VC using a signaling protocol that supports connection establishment, clearing, and status information.
 Such networks are consequently called connection-oriented.
         - In the late 1960s, another option was developed known as the datagram.
-Attributed in origin to the CYCLADES [P73] system, a datagram is a special type of packet in which all the identify- ing information of the source and final destination resides inside the packet itself (instead of in the packet switches).
+Attributed in origin to the CYCLADES [P73] system, a datagram is a special type of packet in which all the identifying- ing information of the source and final destination resides inside the packet itself (instead of in the packet switches).
         - Although this tends to require larger packets, perconnection state at packet switches is no longer required and a connectionless network could be built, eliminating the need for a (complicated) signaling protocol.
         - Datagrams were eagerly embraced by the designers of the early Internet, and this decision had profound implications for the rest of the protocol suite.